Andrew Vaughn Player Props: White Sox vs. Rays

 Andrew Vaughn At The Plate

+- Vaughn has 19 hits this season and a team-best OBP of .386.

-- He ranks 70th in batting average, 46th in on base percentage, and 88th in slugging among the qualified batters in baseball.
+- He ranks 67th in batting average, 35th in on base percentage, and 80th in slugging among qualifying hitters in MLB.

-- Vaughn has reached base via a hit in 14 games this year (of 18 played), and had multiple hits in four of those games.
+- Vaughn has picked up a hit in 78.9% of his 19 games this year, with multiple hits in 21.1% of those games.

+- He has homered in one of 19 games, and in 1.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.